 The Center for Ethics and Culture hosts a variety of programs throughout the year in four main areas of inquiry and engagement: bioethics, human dignity, and the human person; public policy and the common good; professional ethics; and ethics in literature and the arts.

-The Center offers fellowships, internships, and a wide range of exciting activities on campus for undergraduate and graduate students, including our Sorin Fellows program, Bread of Life Dinners, and our sponsorship of the Notre Dame Right to Life Club.
+The Center offers intellectual, spiritual, and human formation, internships, and a wide range of exciting activities for undergraduate and graduate students through our Sorin Fellows program.

 This three-day interdisciplinary conference (to be held November 1–3, 2018) is the Center’s flagship event and a vital forum for fruitful dialogue among the world's leading Catholic thinkers, as well as those from other traditions, on the most pressing and vexed questions of ethics, culture, and public policy.
 Find out more about past conferences and preview this year's topic.

 The Center hosts programming designed to promote a culture of life on Notre Dame's campus and beyond.
 Events include the Notre Dame Vita Institute, a week-long program to form current and emerging leaders in the pro-life movement; the Evangelium Vitae Medal, awarded annually to champions of the culture of life; organizing the annual trip for more than 1,000 Notre Dame participants at the March for Life in Washington, D.C., and Bread of Life Dinners, where undergraduates and faculty members gather to discuss life issues in a casual atmosphere.